 Masks and gloves are required on public transportation, inside stores, or inside any public buildings.

-Schools, including universities, and many businesses are open.
+Schools, including universities, and many businesses are expected to be opened soon.
 Tourists can expect movie theaters and concert halls open with limited capacity permits.

 In early 2020 the Azerbaijan Tourism Board reported that the country’s tourism sector was growing.
 That year alone, 426,000 tourists from 149 countries had traveled to Russia, accounting for 17 percent growth in tourism from the previous year.